-Overview of transportation systems and the impact on cost and service that each system. provides.
+Overview of transportation (3-0) Overview of transportation systems and the impact on cost and service that each system provides.
 Examines costs in various modes and routings.
 Reviews operational aspects of the transportation function.

 MAT 124 Material Handling and 3 hrs.
 Packaging (3-0)